cse110-sp21-group31/cse110-sp21-group31/specs/pitch/pitch_document.md

 - No application that combines a daily and long-term task list with features like trackers and journaling
     - Utilize photos, videos, and recordings

+## Scope

+- Time for the project: 4 Weeks
+- We are limiting to solving the problem identified for college students (at UCSD) only
+- We will prioritizing finishing daily logs, calendar view, and the ability to insert audio/images first
+- Any extra features will be optional to add if time permits, but they will not be a priority

 ## Our Solution

 - Index / Home Page